hkim84/19-PWA-Text-Editor/README.md

 npm i

 ## Usage
-A server website for bloging about technology
+A server applications to use for a text editor

 ## License
 A link to more information on license